docker-archive/dcus-hol-2017/docker-networking/README.md

 > **NOTE:** If you start a new container from the official NGINX image without specifying a command to run, the container will run a basic web server on port 80.

-Start a new container based off the official NGINX image.
+Start a new container based off the official NGINX image by running `docker run --name web1 -d -p 8080:80 nginx` on **node0-a**.

 ```
 $ docker run --name web1 -d -p 8080:80 nginx